animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 This might imply that they are necessary to math's internal consistency.

+Any axioms established must not contradict each other.
+This too requires proof.
+No axioms have ever been proven to not contradict each other, but such contradictions are found from time to time.

 # Proof of $\Omega$

 We will now premise on two possibilities: (1) the existence of causality and (2) no assumption about the existence of causality.